Glover’s Reef Atoll, Belize

 A Marine Reserve and World Heritage Site

-Slickrock owns an island at Glover’s Reef, called Long Caye, where we offer island vacation holidays.
-Our private island is located on the outer reef of Glover’s Reef Atoll.
+Slickrock owns an island at Glover’s Atoll, called Long Caye, where we offer island vacation holidays.
+Our private island is located on the outer reef of Glovers Reef Belize.
 Glover’s Reef is one of only four atolls found in our hemisphere, which alone makes it an unusual and special place to explore.
 Three of the four atolls in the western hemisphere can be found in Belize country waters (the fourth atoll, Banco Chinchorro, lies just north in Mexican waters).
-Glover’s Reef is a protected Marine Reserve, visit the Glover’s Reef Marine Reserve website.
+Glover’s Reef is a protected Marine Reserve, more can be found at the Glover’s Reef Marine Reserve website.

 [photo credit at top of page: Madeleine Lomont]